tillahoffmann/doit_interface/README.rst

 Subprocess action
 ^^^^^^^^^^^^^^^^^

-The :class:`doit_interface.SubprocessAction` lets you spawn subprocesses akin to :class:`doit.action.CmdAction` yet with a few small differences.
+The :class:`.SubprocessAction` lets you spawn subprocesses akin to :code:`doit.action.CmdAction` yet with a few small differences.
 First, it does not capture output of the subprocess which is helpful for development but may add too much noise for deployment.
 Second, it supports `Makefile <https://www.gnu.org/software/make/manual/html_node/Automatic-Variables.html>`__ style variable substitutions and f-string substitutions for any attribute of the parent task.
 Third, it allows for global environment variables to be set that are shared across all, e.g., to limit the number of `OpenMP <https://www.openmp.org>`__ threads.
-You can use it by default for string-actions using the :class:`doit_interface.SubprocessAction.use_as_default` context.
+You can use it by default for string-actions using the :class:`.SubprocessAction.use_as_default` context.

 Interface
 ---------